NetSuite Full-Stack Annual Cost

 | Internal admin headcount | $100,000–$400,000 | 1–3 FTEs at fully-loaded cost |

-The license is 15 to 20 percent of total spend.
+The license is 6 to 12 percent of total spend — one tenth of it at the $429,000 midpoint.
 Every renewal negotiation that focuses exclusively on the Oracle ACV line is optimizing the smallest fraction of the number.
 The five-year compounding version of this table is in The Real Cost of NetSuite Nobody Publishes.

 The structure of the negotiation matters more than any individual line item.
 Most companies negotiate each component separately, which is exactly the position Oracle and each vendor prefer.